 The National Dragonfly Atlas - 2008 to 2013

-A new national atlas is urgently required.
 Climate change is contributing to increasingly earlier spring emergence and change in the range of a number of our species.
 In addition, new species are becoming established in Britain, as demonstrated by the recent rapid spread of the Small Red-eyed Damselfly.
 We are living through a dynamic change in our dragonfly fauna and need to record this information, thereby providing evidence for future assessment of the impact climate change and other environmental factors are having on our dragonfly fauna.

 Click on the map below to see progress in your area.